Watch our ambassador cats in motion…

 April 2013: Babette de Jonge presents her book ‘Wild Cats: Leopard Fascination’: Amazing photography, lots of educational info, nice stories….wild leopards and captive ambassador leopards.
 A species that is threatened in their natural habitat.
 Help us to save this incredible big cat.

 April 2013: Watch Wild Cats World’s ambassador leopards Félipe, Felix and Feline have fun in their enclosure: shortly after we introduced 6-month old Félipe to 17-month old Feline and Felix, they all decided that is was time to play.
-Especially Félipe was very keen on the object that was bobbing in the pool in their enclosure (a small aircraft tyre).
+Especially Félipe was very keen on the object that was bobbing in the pool in their enclosure (a small aircraft tire).
 Later on Felix joined Félipe in the pool, while Feline kept her paws dry.
 This short film shows that not all leopards are shy of water.
 Enjoy!

 April 2013: Great video of the leopards in our WCW Leopard Conservation Project.
 Starring Feline & Felix, as Félipe had not yet arrived one month ago.
 Voice over by our S.A. representative Jaco Bester.
 Great job Jaco! 😉